To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Here are some pros and cons of Amazon Key.
 Keep in mind — as this new service continues to evolve, Amazon has been diligent about correcting and improving any potential threats to its system.

-- $249.99 includes one Amazon Cloud Cam and one Kwikset or Yale smart lock
+- Out of stock includes one Amazon Cloud Cam and one Kwikset or Yale smart lock

 - Security camera: 1080p full HD, night vision, two-way audio and optional motion sensor (additional fee)